skydivercactus/firefox_css/README.md

 # Firefox CSS

 Hi!
 This just my personal Firefox CSS and brower configuration.
 Just a minimal Firefox css modification.
+Not a heavy css modification, hasn't really broken due to any firefox updates yet.

 This repository are tested only on Windows 10 1909 & OpenSuse Tumbleweed July 2020.
+Feel free to test on your setup and share feedback.

 # Required Addons